pureai-ecosystem/purecpp/README.md

 ## 3. Install python essential packages

+*In case you do not have a Docker environment available*, we strongly recommend that you use a Python `venv` (virtual environment) to ensure proper isolation of dependencies and reproducibility of results.
+This practice minimizes conflicts between global packages and project-specific requirements, fostering a cleaner and more maintainable development setup.

+Steps below to create and activate the virtual environment:

+  - Create the virtual environment (replace 'venv' with your preferred name)
+    ```bash
+    python3 -m venv venv
+    ````
+  - Activate the virtual environment on Linux or macOS
+    ```bash
+    source venv/bin/activate
+    ````

 ```bash
 pip install build conan cmake requests pybind11
 ````
 ---

 ## 4. Execute the FAISS installation script